hakkane84/Decentralizer-CLI/README.md

 * `npm install` to install all the dependencies
 * Install `pkg`: `npm install -g pkg`
 * Run `pkg ./` to create binaries for the 3 main OS

+## Changes log
+### v1.0.0
+* Full rewrite of the code logic: now geolocation of all the hosts is primarly obtained from SiaStats and additional inquires to geolocation databases is performed locally in absence of data from SiaStats
+* All contracts can be now individually cancelled (not just farms)
+* Decentralizer now allows to create and apply a hosts filter to Sia.
+Build a filter by adding hosts manually, according to their country or their Sia version
+* New databases structure allows easy inter-operability between multiple machines (even those using the GUI version) just by moving the `databases` folder

+### v0.2.0
+* Decentralizer connects to SiaStats to obtain additional farms information
+* Unsafe hosts hosts detected and alerted thanks to SiaStats databases

+### v0.1.0
+* Initial release

 ## Acknowledgements